jonobrands/JDP/BUILD_SPEC.md

 This document is a standalone blueprint to rebuild the application without referencing any other files.
 Follow it to recreate the same behavior and UI.

+> Note: This document is superseded by MASTER_BLUEPRINT.md.
+For the authoritative, consolidated source, see [MASTER_BLUEPRINT.md](./MASTER_BLUEPRINT.md).

 ## 1) Tech Stack
 - Frontend: React (Vite or CRA), TailwindCSS (or equivalent utility classes), Zustand for state
 - Backend: Node/Express or Flask (thin layer only if needed for file IO); not required for core UI